 Is there an extra admission charge?

-Once the reservation requirement is lifted, you’ll be able to join a “boarding group”—as needed—via the official Disneyland app, as opposed to walking right in.
+Though typically you can stroll right into the land, if the park is particularly busy you’ll need to join a virtual queue, in which you’re assigned a “boarding group”—as needed—via the official Disneyland app.
 As soon as you enter Disneyland, open the app and simply scan the tickets for everyone in your party, then sign up for a Galaxy’s Edge group.
 Turn on push notifications or keep checking the app to see when it’s your party’s turn to enter Galaxy’s Edge—and don’t worry, you’ll have two hours before your entry window expires, so you’ve got time to grab a snack on your way in.
-Note: The fact that you’ve been assigned a boarding group doesn’t guarantee your admission to Galaxy’s Edge; the land is subject to capacity—and it’s heavily popular—so our best advice is to enter Disneyland as early as possible, then join a digital boarding group that gets you in before the rest of the crowds can sign up.
+Note: The fact that you’ve been assigned a boarding group doesn’t guarantee your admission to Galaxy’s Edge; the land is subject to capacity so our best advice is to enter Disneyland as early as possible, then join a digital boarding group that gets you in before the rest of the crowds can sign up.

 How can I skip the lines?